sudara/melatonin_test_helpers/README.md

 Tip: Prefer the `magnitudeOfFrequency` helper if you know the frequency you are expecting and wish to somewhat accurately confirm magnitude.
 FFT is inherently messy.
 You'll get better results when your expected frequencies are in the middle of FFT bins.

-However, you can still sorta sloppily
+However, you can still sorta sloppily check for the strongest frequency:

 ```cpp
 REQUIRE (FFT (myAudioBlock, 44100.0f).strongestFrequencyIs (200.f));
 ```